Capability Based Planning: Kick-start, implement and grow in 10 steps

 Learn from this process of maturation

-Learn from this process of maturation using feedback from the organization to refine your way of working.
+Learn from this maturation process using feedback from the organization to refine your way of working.
 Capabilities are a new way of thinking, and while they offer numerous benefits that support what organizations are trying to do, you need to listen to the challenges and successes with this approach.

-Of course, you need to keep your stakeholders informed and committed all the time, manage resistance when it occurs, and evaluate the return on investment of your CBP effort.
+Of course, you need to keep your stakeholders informed and committed, manage resistance when it occurs, and evaluate the return on investment of your Capability-based Planning effort.
 Don’t overdo it!
-Not everyone needs to become a CBP champion (but being at least a runner-up is an excellent position to aim for).
+Not everyone needs to become a champion (but being at least a runner-up is an excellent position to aim for).

 Business Capabilities as the Cornerstone of Your Digital Transformation Strategy